 Tips for Taking Kids to India

 - Weather – I’m not going to sugarcoat it, visiting India in the summer is HOT and HUMID.
 But if you’re traveling with kids, it’s the best time during the kids’ summer break from school.
 If you can swing it, winter break is much much cooler but sadly the pollution seems to be the worst during this time.
-To help with handling the heat, pack things like a neck fan and cooling towel.
+To help with handling the heat, pack things like a neck fan and a cooling towel.

 - Foreigners Tickets – Just so you know ahead of time, foreigners tickets are far more expensive than local tickets for tourist attractions.
 Just be sure to budget accordingly.